avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

 The auto-renew config defines the validator's end-of-cycle behavior: whether it continues into the next cycle and how rewards are split between restaking and withdrawal.

-At creation, validators set the auto-renew config: `AutoRestakeShares` and `Period`.
+At creation, validators set the auto-renew config: `AutoCompoundRewardShares` and `Period`.

-`AutoRestakeShares` specifies, in millionths (percentage * 10_000), what portion of earned rewards should be automatically restaked at the end of each cycle.
+`AutoCompoundRewardShares` specifies, in millionths (percentage * 10_000), what portion of earned rewards should be automatically restaked at the end of each cycle.
 The remaining portion of the rewards will be withdrawn.
 For example, a value of 300,000, restakes 30% of the rewards and withdraws 70%.

 `Period` defines the duration of the next validation cycle and can be updated during a cycle with changes taking effect at cycle end.

-Stopping is requested by setting the next cycle’s `Period` to `0` via `SetAutoRestakeConfigTx`.
+Stopping is requested by setting the next cycle’s `Period` to `0` via `SetAutoRenewedValidatorConfigTx`.

 ### New P-Chain Transaction Types